What is the New York Scaffold Law?

 - Caught-in or caught-between (caught or crushed by equipment, structures, or materials) (2.5%)

-Labor Law section 240 is applicable only to “gravity -related accidents”, which is broadly defined as injuries related to any injury caused by a fall that involves a change in elevation, or an injury caused by a falling object that was improperly hoisted or secured.
-Generally, this law is applicable to all New York construction with the small exception of one-family and two-family homes that have no commercial purpose and where the Owner does not participate in the control of the construction.
+Labor Law section 240 applies only to “gravity-related accidents”, which is broadly defined as injuries related to any injury caused by a fall that involves an elevation change, or an injury caused by a falling object that was improperly hoisted or secured.
+Generally, this law applies to all New York construction with the small exception of one-family and two-family homes that have no commercial purpose and where the Owner does not participate in the control of the construction.

 - Erection of a building or other applicable structure